 Targets provide RevOps and Sales Ops teams with a comprehensive tool for dynamic target setting.
-Use formulas, historical data, and manual inputs, to create realistic targets and adjust for key factors such as ramping reps and market potential.
+Use formulas, historical data, and manual inputs to create realistic targets and adjust for key factors such as ramping reps and market potential.

 Set targets in different modules